This package only works with Pyramid 1.3a9 and better.

 The login view is invoked when someone visits /login or when the user is prevented from invoking another view due to its permission settings.
 It displays a login form.
 When the form is submitted, the view obtains the login and password passed from the form as well as an LDAP connector instance using the pyramid_ldap.get_ldap_connector() function.

 The LDAP connector instance has an authenticate() method which accepts the login and password.
 It will return a data structure containing the user’s DN as well as the user attributes if the user exists and his password is correct.
 It will return None if the user doesn’t exist or if the user exists and his password is incorrect.
+A zero length password is always considered invalid since it is, according to the LDAP spec, a request for “unauthenticated authentication.”
+Unauthenticated authentication should not be used for LDAP based authentication.

 When the user’s name and password are correct, the login view uses the pyramid.security.remember API to set headers indicating that the user is logged in.
 The user’s id will be his LDAP DN.